Teaching English in Multilingual Context and Communities

 Introduction

 English is now not only the language of native speakers because the non-natives have outnumbered them.
-There are only a few areas of the world where English is the only language while all the other areas are multilingual.
-This trend is changed because of globalization as people move and learn new things.
+There are only a few areas of the world where English is the only language, while all the other areas are multilingual.
+This trend has changed because of globalization as people move and learn new things.
 English has now become a global language that is used in all business settings.
-In order to cater this need of teaching English, a proper mechanism should be formed so teach it in a multilingual context and communities.
+In order to cater to this need for teaching English, a proper mechanism should be formed to teach it in a multilingual context and communities.
 Different speech communities and languages should be integrated in a way that the development and language acquisition can be made possible.

-In order make this work, the most significant step is to understand the issues about the challenges and opportunities of teaching English in multilingual context and communities.
+In order to make this work, the most significant step is to understand the issues about the challenges and opportunities of teaching English in multilingual contexts and communities.
 The scope of teaching this language should be made clear.

 Discussion